Discord bot for alliance leadership

 LW Alliance Helper

-A friendly command center for Last War alliance leadership teams — for announcements, train schedules, birthdays, storm mail drafts, squad power surveys, and growth tracking.
+A friendly command center for Last War alliance leadership teams to help with announcements, train schedules, birthdays, storm mail drafts, squad power surveys, and growth tracking.
 Your alliance data lives in your own Google Sheet, we help you organize and use it.

 LW Alliance Helper friendly robot mascot logo